Gravitational lensing for interstellar power transmission: Power transmission

-where $A_{\tt ER1}$ from (\ref{eq:area-ER}).
-Therefore, the amount of light captured by the ring increases with distance as $(z_{12}/z_{\tt t})$, so as the amplification factor (\ref{eq:amp-mu2}).
+where $A_{\tt ER1}$ from (\ref{eq:area-ER}) is evaluated at $z_{\tt r}=z_{\tt t}$.
+Therefore, the amount of light captured by the ring increases with distance as $(z_{12}/z_{\tt t})$, as does the amplification factor (\ref{eq:amp-mu2}).
 This factor is the key source of additional amplification for two-lens transmissions.